-However, many new moms don’t have that experience.
-Hormonal changes, difficult births, expectations and disillusionment, miscarriages, the baby’s medical problems, a woman may become depressed and/or anxious.
+However, many new moms don’t this idealized experience.
+Hormonal changes, difficult births, expectations, disillusionment, miscarriages, the baby’s medical problems may leave a woman overwhelmed, depressed and/or anxious.
 The baby may not latch.
 Tired… Bonding?
 What if the baby has an allergy?

 I can help you work through peripartum and postpartum mood changes and the doubts that you experience during and after pregnancy.
 It is more generally accepted today, that the supposedly wonderful moments after birth, may be disappointing.

 Having someone to talk with about your experience helps you, and helps your baby.
 How do you know the mind of the baby?
 How do you understand what she/he is trying to say?
 Reflective Parenting techniques can help you.

 I am a psychologist and psychoanalyst that can help you with the emotions you experience in pregnancy, being pregnant, and postpartum, and to better facilitate your child’s early months.

 If you answer “yes” to these three questions, you may be experiencing postpartum depression and anxiety:

 1. I have blamed myself unnecessarily when things went wrong